Barbecue

 that cooks whole hog, but that particular establishment went into

-business in 1960.
 Each community had

 it's own barbecue cooks but